 The myocardial concentrations of digoxin to serum levels remain relatively constant during normal renal function.
 This distribution ratio of digoxin is approximately 29 to 1 between the heart and serum (3).
 Thus, monitoring digoxin therapy by measurement of serum levels is feasible from the pharmacological standpoint, since serum levels are related to tissue levels following post-absorption equilibration (1).
 A practical and sensitive method of digoxin quantitation in serum is by enzyme immunoassay.

 This microplate enzyme immunoassay methodology provides the technician with optimum sensitivity while requiring few technical manipulations.
 In this method, serum reference, patient specimen, or control is first added to a microplate well.
-Enzyme-digoxin conjugate is added, then the reactants are mixed.
-A competition reaction results between the enzyme conjugate and the native digoxin for a limited number of antibody combining sites immobilized on the well.
+Digoxin coupled with enzyme horseradish peroxidase (HRP) is added, and the reactants are mixed.
+A competition reaction results between the enzyme conjugated digoxin and the native digoxin for a limited number of antibody combining sites immobilized on the well.

 After the completion of the required incubation period, the antibody bound enzyme-digoxin conjugate is separated from the unbound enzyme-digoxin conjugate by aspiration or decantation.
+Excess unbound enzyme reagent is washed via a wash step.
 The activity of the enzyme present on the surface of the well is quantitated by reaction with a suitable substrate to produce color.